drojaazu/chrgfx/README.md

 A palette is simply an array of all the color values, ordered seqentially.
 So a palette of 64 entries of 16 bit colors would be 128 bytes in size, with color 0 at offset 0, color 1 at offset 2, and so on.
 There are some quirks on some systems (such as the Virtual Boy, which only uses 6 bits for a palette yet is stored in 2 bytes...), but they are rare.
 Palette data is just an array of the color values we previously discussed.

 ## Special Thanks

 Special thanks to:

 - Klarth, for his venerable `consolegfx.txt`, which was my introduction to the data side of tiled graphics and was instrumental in my early development work on Dumpster and now chrgfx.

 - The MAME Team, for their work in documenting hardware through source code and for inspiring some solutions that are essential to chrgfx.

+- UCC BLACK canned coffee.

+- Greetz to dosdemon, mdl, sebmal, lord, eri, freem and the rest of the internet graybeards from the old scenes and IRC.